Linearly convergent bilevel optimization with single-step inner methods: Convergence analysis

 \subsection{Convergence: forward--inexact--forward-backward}

 We now prove the convergence of \cref{alg:FIFB}.
 The overall structure and idea of the proofs follows \cref{subsec:convergence:FEFB} and uses several lemmas from \cref{subsec:convergence:general}.
 We first prove monotonicity estimate lemma for the adjoint step and then that a small enough step length in the outer problem gurantees that the inner and adjoint iterates stay in a small local neighbourhood if they are already in one.
+The main result of this subsection is in the final \cref{thr:grad-grad-grad_convergence}.
+It proves under \cref{ass:FIFB:main} the linear convergence of $\{(u^n, p^n, \alpha^n)\}_{n \in \N}$ generated by \cref{alg:FIFB} to $(\opt u, \opt p, \opt \alpha)$ solving the first-order optimality condition \eqref{eq:main_optimality_condition}.

 \begin{lemma} Let $u\in U, \alpha\in\AlphaSpace$ and $p_1, p_2, \tilde p \in P.$ Moreover, $\gamma_F\cdot\Id\le\grad_u^2 F(u; \alpha)\le L_F\cdot\Id$ and

 holds.
 Then

 \end{lemma} \begin{proof} Using \cref{eq:lemma-adjoint-equation}, the three-point identity \eqref{3-point-identity} and $\gamma_F\cdot\Id\le\grad_u^2 F(u; \alpha)\le L_F\cdot\Id$ gives